microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgAgreementAcceptance.md

 ```

 ### -DeviceOSVersion
-The operating system version of the device used for accepting the agreement.
+The operating system version of the device used to accept the agreement.

 ```yaml
 Type: System.String